 What is a Healthy Diet for Men Over Age 50 and Why is it Important?

-A balanced diet can help men over 50 decrease their risk of heart disease, type 2 diabetes, obesity, and some cancer types.
+A balanced diet can help men over 50 to decrease their risk of heart disease, type 2 diabetes, obesity, and some cancer types.

 Healthy choices are fruits, vegetables, whole grains, fat-free or low-fat dairy products.
-Also good sources of protein are lean meats, poultry, fish, beans, eggs and nuts.
+Also, good sources of protein are lean meats, poultry, fish, beans, eggs, and nuts.
 It is important to eat foods low in saturated fats, trans fats, cholesterol, salt, and added sugars for heart health and weight management.

 A registered dietitian at any age is the best source of healthy diet information.